Course and Curriculum Questions

 - Part-Time: 3 to 4 years

-In the Part-Time option, students may be able to maintain a work schedule while pursuing their degree, though some may find it challenging to balance a full 40-hour work week in addition to coursework and the fieldwork.
+In the Part-Time option, students may be able to maintain a work schedule while pursuing their degree, though some may find it challenging to balance a full 40-hour work week in addition to coursework and the practicum work.
 This pathway, like the other pathway options, reflects the high academic standards of Columbia University and requires a strong commitment to social work education.

 Think of the MS in Social Work as one key step on the pathway towards licensure.
-The master’s program provides education and field hours, but you will need to fulfill additional requirements depending on the state where you will be applying for your license.
+The master’s program provides education and practicum hours, but you will need to fulfill additional requirements depending on the state where you will be applying for your license.

 According to the Association of Social Work Boards (ASWB), licensure requirements generally include the following steps: